ATorrise/smart-import/smart-import/README.md

 ## Overview

-**SmartImport** simplifies adding `import` or `require` statements to your code.
+**SmartImport** is another method of adding `import` or `require` statements to your code.
 By right-clicking a file and selecting "Smart Import" from the context menu, the extension calculates the relative path and automatically inserts the correct syntax for your module imports at the top of your currently open file.

 ## Features